 Table of Contents

-Definition / general | Essential features | Terminology | ICD coding | Epidemiology | Pathophysiology | Etiology | Diagrams / tables | Clinical features | Laboratory | Radiology description | Radiology images | Prognostic factors | Case reports | Treatment | Gross description | Gross images | Microscopic (histologic) description | Microscopic (histologic) images | Cytology description | Positive stains | Negative stains | Molecular / cytogenetics description | Differential diagnosis | Additional references | Board review style question #1 | Board review style answer #1 | Board review style question #2 | Board review style answer #2Cite this page: Savari O. Cholangiocarcinoma (intrahepatic / peripheral).
+Definition / general | Essential features | Terminology | ICD coding | Epidemiology | Pathophysiology | Etiology | Diagrams / tables | Clinical features | Diagnosis | Laboratory | Radiology description | Radiology images | Prognostic factors | Case reports | Treatment | Gross description | Gross images | Frozen section description | Frozen section images | Microscopic (histologic) description | Microscopic (histologic) images | Cytology description | Cytology images | Positive stains | Negative stains | Molecular / cytogenetics description | Sample pathology report | Differential diagnosis | Additional references | Board review style question #1 | Board review style answer #1 | Board review style question #2 | Board review style answer #2Cite this page: Vazzano J, Chen W. Intrahepatic cholangiocarcinoma (small and large duct types).
 PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/livertumorcholangiocarcinoma.html.
-Accessed January 18th, 2021.
+Accessed December 4th, 2024.

 Definition / general

-- Recently divided into small duct type and large duct type, which have morphologic and molecular (but not prognostic) differences (Am J Surg Pathol 2018;42:1334, Surg Pathol Clin 2018;11:403)
+- Small duct type versus large duct type (2 types have morphologic and molecular but not prognostic differences) (Am J Surg Pathol 2018;42:1334)

 Essential features

-- Unencapsulated, white-tan and firm intrahepatic mass
+- Nonencapsulated, white-tan and firm intrahepatic mass

 - Glandular malignancy with various degrees of atypia and differentiation, infiltrating a dense fibrous stroma

-- Exclusion of metastatic adenocarcinoma by thorough review of the patient's clinical history and application of an appropriate immunohistochemistry panel
+- Exclusion of metastatic adenocarcinoma by review of the patient's clinical history and application of an appropriate immunohistochemistry panel

 Terminology